 If you’ve been injured in a commercial truck accident that was caused by someone else’s negligence, you need a skilled Houston personal injury attorney with experience in semi-truck collisions.

-At Stewart J. Guss, Attorney at Law, we’ve been in the business for over 20 years and we’re here to help.
+At Stewart J. Guss, Injury Accident Lawyers, we’ve been in the business for over 20 years and we’re here to help.
 We’ll get to work right away by thoroughly investigating your accident, working with the insurance company to obtain your rightful compensation, and when necessary, filing a lawsuit on your behalf.
 If you’ve been involved in a commercial truck collision, don’t hesitate to give our team a call at 800-898-4877.
 Your consultation is free, and you don’t pay unless we obtain a settlement or award on your behalf.
 CLICK HERE to see Stewart interviewed as an authority on trucking accident cases by Mike Papantonio on his national news program, “America’s Lawyer.”